COVID-19 ResponseSafe Reopening Guidelines for Ministries with Children

 The following guidelines will help guide the conversation and any decisions made as these plans are developed:

 - If your church has created a Relaunch Team to guide the church’s path to reopening, it is recommended that children’s programming should be represented by someone on the team.

 - Safe Sanctuary policies should be reviewed and volunteers should be reminded of these policies as plans are made for transitioning back to in-person programming as a shortage of volunteers is a possibility as high-risk adults will remain home.

-- Continued physical distancing and digital ministry is the top recommendation for children’s ministry programming for the fall of 2020.
+- Continued physical distancing and digital ministry is the top recommendation for children’s ministry programming according to the CDC.
 (Even if public schools resume in-person with face mask classroom instruction, many churches serve multiple school districts which then mix community contact tracing abilities if children were to mix in a faith formation setting within a church.)

-- Establish plans for registering or accounting for children expected to attend in-person events and programs in order to limit the number of children and adults according to space size (with a max number of 50 even if your space provides 36 square feet per family unit for more than 50 family units.)
+- Establish plans for registering or accounting for children expected to attend in-person events and programs in order to limit the number of children and adults according to space size.
 Your total number of attendees should include parents, children, and church staff.

 - All event participants over the age of 2 are expected wear a face covering at events both indoors and outdoors.